A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Background on weak solutions and blow-up

-\end{remark} The existing literature, e.g. \cite[Theorem 3.2]{Suzuki2005}, provides a proof of the blow-up criterion for classical solutions to the Keller-Segel system.
-However, despite the possibility of establishing this property for weak solutions through the energy method we could not find a detailed proof for weak solutions in the literature.
-Since this property is crucial for the proof of Corollary \ref{thm:guarantee_existence}, we present a rigorous proof for the blow-up criterion with respect to weak solutions in this context.
+The existing literature, e.g., \cite[Theorem 3.2]{Suzuki2005}, provides a proof of the blow-up criterion for smooth solutions to the Keller-Segel system.
+However, despite the possibility of establishing this property for weak solutions, to the best of our knowledge, it is not available in literature.
+Since this property is crucial for the proof of Corollary \ref{thm:guarantee_existence}, we provide a rigorous proof of Lemma \ref{rmk:blow-up}.